-Planning Commission.
+Planning Commission Review

 On April 14, 2022, staff presented the TIF recommendations to the Planning Commission for review and feedback.
-The Planning Commission expressed support for staff's recommendations but asked questions about the reduction of the single-family residential fee and whether it should be increased.
-Additionally, the Planning Commission expressed interest in whether the TIF ordinance includes provisions regarding credits to developers for grandfathered changes or for developers who opt to pay to build improvements rather than paying the TIF.
+The Commission expressed support for staff's recommendation and asked questions about the proposed reduction of single-family residential TIF and whether it should be increased.
+Additionally, Planning Commission expressed interest in whether the TIF ordinance includes provisions regarding credits to developers for grandfathered changes or for developers who opt to pay to build improvements rather than paying the TIF.